chamela-yohan/xgboost-prediction-project/README.md

 3. Open main_project.ipynb in Jupyter Notebook and run all cells.

 ## 📊 Results & Insights
-* Model Accuracy: The model achieved an R-squared score of [ඔයාට ආපු අගය මෙතන දාන්න, උදා: 0.82].
+* Model Accuracy: The model achieved an R-squared score of 0.8141.
 * Top Features: Through Feature Importance (Gain), we found that Median Income is the strongest predictor of house prices.

 ## 📁 Project Structure